-DEQ and or the local county sanitarian would respond to complaints about odor to determine if waste was not properly managed.
+There are no homes that lie within a 1-mile radius of Site #1.
+There is 1 home that lies within a 1-mile radius of Site's #2, #3.
+The closest home lies on the other side of the parcel, located on the West side of US Hwy.
+287 where the two production water wells are located on the adjacent property to Site #3 (Figure 8).
+Setbacks would be met accordingly (500 feet from any occupied or inhabitable building).
+DEQ and/or the local county sanitarian would respond to complaints about odor to determine if waste was not properly managed.
 With proper management, odors would be minimal.
-DC would be adding lime to septage loads.
-Adding lime results in the breakdown of waste, which includes odors.
-Usually, odors are only detected at the time and immediate vicinity (within feet) of the land application activity and are additionally controlled via the PH adjustment method.
+The naturally occurring bacteria in the soil uses carbon in the waste as a fuel source.
+This activity results in the breakdown of waste, which includes odors.
+Usually, odors are only detected at the time and immediate vicinity (within feet) of the land application activity and are controlled by tilling within six hours.
 Land application could occur daily.
-Minor dust caused by land application activities during the dry season would be reduced by the moisture content of septage.
+Dust caused by tillage activities during the dry season would be reduced by the moisture content of septage.